diogoff/plasma-tomography/README.md

     - Before running this script, set the desired pulse, start time, and time step.

-    - Since this script will grab the bolometer data for the test pulse, it needs to run on a JET computing cluster (e.g. Freia).
+    - Since this script will grab the bolometer data for the test pulse, it needs to run on a JET computing cluster.

     - Also, Tensorflow and Keras need to be installed.